 If you’re like us, Thanksgiving weekend marks the start of Christmas movie season.
-In this post, we compile our favorite Disney Christmas films and holiday specials, many of which are available free via streaming services like Netflix, Hulu, or Disney+ (updated November 30, 2019).
+In this post, we compile our favorite Disney Christmas films and holiday specials, many of which are available free via streaming services like Disney+, Netflix, Hulu, or Amazon.

 We aren’t ashamed to admit that we have an extensive collection of Christmas movies, specials, and even television episodes.
 To the contrary, I’m actively proud of our huge Christmas media collection.
 While binging on Muppet Christmas classics, we noticed that we have several Disney Christmas movies/specials…enough to make a top 10 list!